nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.18.
 Clearing all Entries : `clear`
 Want to start fresh?
-TypeTask offers a clear command to delete all entries from the Task Manager.
-`*WARNING*` you will lose all your data after this command.
+TypeTask offers a clear command to delete all entries from the Task Manager. <br> `*WARNING*` you will lose all your data after this command.
 Thus, use it wisely. <br>

 Format: `clear`